anvar/anvar.github.com/_posts/2013-10-13-parallel-patterns-3.md

 const dim3 gridSize2(v);
 {% endhighlight %}

-The first two lines should be quite familar by now, but the lines following them might look a bit strange.
+The first two lines should be quite familiar by now, but the lines following them might look a bit strange.
 Earlier, when going through the kernel algorithm, I mentioned that it was important that the number of threads used needed to be a power of two.
 We ensure that this is the case for the first kernel launch by using a fixed amount of threads and varying the number of blocks instead.
 The second kernel launch, however, cannot have a fixed number of threads as it needs at least one thread for each block, and because the number of blocks is dependent on the number of values we cannot know at compile time how many threads we need.
 In order to get the right amount of threads we first need to take the number of blocks and then round that number up to the nearest number that is a power of two, i.e. *205* becomes *256*.
 I am not going to go in to too much detail about how the rounding process works, but for more information and other interesting bit twiddling hacks check out [bithacks](http://graphics.stanford.edu/~seander/bithacks.html‎).
 With the rounding in place we can be certain that we will have a correct number of threads for launching the kernel the second time.

 {% highlight cuda %}
 // initialize input array with data ranging from [0,nr_of_elements)